Aikon-platform/discover-demo/api/README.md

 [//]: # (requirepass <redis_password>)
 [//]: # (```)

-You need to init the dti submodule (and have the access to the [dti-sprites](https://github.com/sonatbaltaci/dti-sprites) project):
+You need to init the submodules (for `dticlustering` you need access to the [dti-sprites](https://github.com/sonatbaltaci/dti-sprites) project):

 ```bash
 git submodule init